-Please mark your

-[ x ] votes as in this
+Please mark your [x] votes as in this example.

-example.

 1. ELECTION OF DIRECTORS OF THE COMPANY (see reverse).

-FOR [] WITHHELD []

-FOR all nominees listed at right, except authority to vote withheld for the following nominees (if any): \\\\\

-Nominees: Francis L. McKone, Donald E. Noble, William A. Rainville and Richard F. Syron.

-- Approve a management proposal to amend the Corporation's equity incentive plan to restate the limitation on the potential size of awards to any recipient in a year in compliance with Section 162 (m) of the Internal Revenue Code, as amended. - In their discretion on such other matters as may properly come before the Meeting.

-The shares represented by this Proxy will be voted "FOR" the proposal set forth above if no instruction to the contrary is indicated or if no instruction is given.

-Copies of the Notice of Meeting and of the Proxy Statement have been received by the undersigned.

-PLEASE DATE, SIGN AND PROMPTLY RETURN THIS PROXY IN THE ENCLOSED ENVELOPE.
+FOR [] WITHHELD [] FOR all nominees listed at right, except autho following nominees (if any): Nominees: Francis L. McKone, Donald E. Noble, F. Syron.
+William A. Rainville and Richard plan to restate the limitation on the pot Approve a management proposal to amend the Corporation's equity incentive plan to restate the limitation on the potential size of awards to any recipient in a year in compliance with Section 162 (m) of the Internal Revenue Code, as amended.
+In their discretion on such other matters Meeting. as may properly come before the The shares represented by this Proxy will be voted "FOR" the proposal set forth above if no instruction to the contrary is indicated or if no instruction is given.
+Copies of the Notice of Meeting and of the Proxy Statement have been received by the undersigned. $ \\$ PLEASE DATE, SIGN AND PROMPTLY RETURN THIS PRO XY IN THE ENCLOSED ENVELOPE.
+SIGNATURE(S) DATE Note: This prove should be dated signed by t he chareholder(s) exactly as his